“Am I going to go through the rest of my life flinching at the word ‘father’?”

 F. Scott Fitzgerald’s Tender is the Night is rife with fodder that begs to be looked at through a psychoanalytic lens.
 In creating this novel, Fitzgerald creates a world that reifies Jungian and Freudian thought, specifically in terms of Jung’s concept of anima women and Freud’s Oedipal stage (ubiquitous in the first half of the twentieth century).

-Published in 1934, Tender is the Night is Fitzgerald’s fourth novel.
-Protagonist Dick Diver is a troubled psychoanalyst, and, like Fitzgerald himself, he is plagued with alcoholism, brilliance, and a mentally unstable wife.
 Tender is the Night chronicles thirty-four year old Dick’s life circa 1925, as he enters into a romantic relationship with a seventeen-year-old, very childlike actress.
 Through flashbacks, readers learn that his relationship with his wife, Nicole, started when she was only sixteen and he was ten years her senior.
-The world of Fitzgerald’s Tender is the Night is constructed in such a way that the question of Oedipal desire (and fulfillment) cannot be avoided.
+The world of Fitzgerald’s

-Notions of Oedipal desire are not the only psychoanalytic concerns of this text; present, too, are notion of anima.
 Tender is the Night cannot be separated from anima women, as they provide the female presence of the novel.
 In his article, “Anima and the Animus,” Carl Jung explains that in every individual exists anima and animus; anima refers to the unconscious feminine principle and animus refers to its masculine principle.
 A man’s anima, in this framework, constitutes the man’s ideal female partner; Jung writes that the man, “in his love-choice, is strongly tempted to win the woman who best corresponds to his own unconscious femininity—a woman, in short, who can unhesitatingly receive the projection of his soul” (159).
 Anima women, then, are the women who recognize these projections and step into them, in order to gain recognition from the man.
 Marie-Louise von Franz writes:

 Women are influenced by the men’s anima projections.
 For instance, they behave in a certain way (…) Even small girls find out that if they play the part of the father’s anima, put their arms round his neck, etc., they can get a lot out of their father.
 Father’s daughters push aside the mother who insists on clean fingernails and going to school.
 They say ‘Daddy’ in a charming way and he falls for the trick; thus they learn to use the man’s anima by adapting to it.
 Women who behave in this way we call ‘anima women’.
 Such women simply play the role intimated to them by the man in whom they are most interested [my italics].
 They are conscious of themselves only as mirrors of the man’s reaction.
 Their love will tell them they are wonderful, but if there is no man around, they feel as if they were nobody.
 (188)

-The women in Tender is the Night are very much the women that Von Franz writes about here.
+Tender is the Night are very much the women that Von Franz writes about here.
 Both Rosemary and Nicole’s existences are predicated, largely, on Dick’s desires; they live to serve his needs, and in doing so, fulfill their own need to be recognized.
-They have their own agendas and concerns, of course, but their main concern is always Dick’s attention and how to hold sway over it—Fitzgerald makes this clear from the start of the novel, writing of Tender is the Night’s women that: “Their [Rosemary, Nicole, and Nicole’s friend Mary North] point of resemblance to each other and their difference from so many American women, lay in the fact that they were all happy to exist in a man’s world—they preserved their individuality through men and not by opposition to them” (53).
+They have their own agendas and concerns, of course, but their main concern is always Dick’s attention and how to hold sway over it—Fitzgerald makes this clear from the start of the novel, writing of

 This idea is first introduced earlier in on in Fitzgerald’s depiction of Rosemary—“She saw him look her over from head to foot, a gesture she recognized and that made her feel slightly superior to whoever made it.
 If her person was property she could exercise whatever advantage was inherent in its ownership [my italics]” (23).
 When a man projects his anima onto a woman, I argue that he is making her an object of his own desire (this objectification, however, is not to be confused with sexual objectification); therefore, any woman who is, in fact, an “anima woman,” must be cognizant, on some level, of this objectification.
 Rosemary, clearly, is highly cognizant of this reality, and deals with in a pragmatic fashion, using it to her own advantage, as evidenced in this quote.

-In Tender is the Night, what Dick seems to want from his women is chiefly youth and beauty.
+Tender is the Night, what Dick seems to want from his women is chiefly youth and beauty.
 As with Rosemary, Nicole’s identity is wrapped up in her physical beauty.
 At a dinner surrounded by her and Dick’s friends (as well as Rosemary herself), Fitzgerald writes that Nicole, “[saw] from their eyes how beautiful she was, she thanked them with a smile of radiant appreciation” (52-3); herein we learn that Nicole’s beauty is not inherent, but, rather, constituted by its recognition.
 Toward the end of the text, a man named Tommy Barban pursues Nicole while she is still married; Fitzgerald writes: She was happy; she did not want anything to happen, but only for the situation to remain in suspension as the two men tossed her from one mind to another; she had not existed for a long time, even as a ball” (276).
 Later, having engaged in affair with Tommy, he writes: “For the first time in ten years she was under the sway of a personality other than her husband’s .
 Everything Tommy said to her became part of her forever” (293).
 Both of these quotes demonstrate again the nature of women in this text—their very existence depends on the men who seem to design them.
 And the man, of course, who is chiefly responsible for both Nicole and Rosemary is Dick, through whom they continually seek recognition, reifying their identity as anima women.

 The reality of anima women is evidenced not only in Dick and his ladies, but in women such as Mary North, as well.
 That is not to say that Mary wants to fulfill Dick’s anima, but her own husband, Abe’s, anima.
 Fitzgerald writes of Mary in passing, and even there reader’s witness even a peripheral character’s identification as an anima woman: “She was following her husband somewhere, changing herself to this kind of person or that, without being able to lead him a step out of his path” (62).
-In inclusion of women such as Mary in addition to Rosemary and Nicole, the anima women becomes the paradigm of Tender is the Night.
+In inclusion of women such as Mary in addition to Rosemary and Nicole, the anima women becomes the paradigm of

-An important note to remember is that the “the anima of a man will have many characteristics of his mother” (Von Franz 188), which brings us to the other major psychoanalytic concern of this novel—the Oedipal desire.
 Tender is the Night teems with depictions of Rosemary and Nicole as children and girls rather than women, and furthermore positions Dick as their father figure.
 But, chronologically, before there love triangle has ever been realized, the Oedipal desire has already been fulfilled between Nicole and her real father.

-In Freud Revisited, psychotherapist Roger Horrocks posits that “loss, prohibition, threats of violence, [and] rivalry” make up the “language of the Oedipal triangles,” (120), and indeed, they do.
+Freud Revisited, psychotherapist Roger Horrocks posits that “loss, prohibition, threats of violence, [and] rivalry” make up the “language of the Oedipal triangles,” (120), and indeed, they do.
 Horrocks also points out that “for the girl, matters seem even worse” (120).
 For the girl, passing through the Oedipal stage represents a loss of of her ideal lover (her father) before she can ever possess him, violence in her perceived castration, prohibition of her incestuous desires by society, and rivalry with her own mother.
 This cannot be an easy transition.
 These conflicts, stemming from the even the pre-Oedipal years, are the very issues that can disturb the child long after childhood is over.

 So what of Rosemary and Nicole?
 Rosemary’s own father is dead and Nicole’s father, Devereaux Warren, sleeps with his daughter.
 The text isn’t clear how old she was when this happened, but readers can ascertain it is before she is sixteen, in the care of an asylum in Switzerland (this, of course, is where Dick works and falls in love with her).
 While there, her father Devereaux Warren, admits he engaged in a sexual relationship with his daughter; Deveraux confesses that after the death of Nicole’s mother, they became very close, and then, in a characteristically Fitzgeraldian euphism, he says that “We were just like lovers—and then all at once we were lovers” (129).
 Deveraux is instructed to stay away from his neurotic (or, has Dick himself puts it “a schizzoid—a permanent eccentric” [349]) daughter after that point, and Nicole quickly gains a new father/lover figure: Dick.